-The mortgage balances are monitored as part of the HBOS plc Group impairment process.
-At each reporting period end, the Company assesses whether there is any objective evidence that mortgage loans within the portfolio are impaired.
-All loans in the mortgage portfolio pay a fixed rate of interest of 5.75%.
-The total value of interest arrears at 31 December 2007 was £74,681 (2006 £52,683).
-All interest arrears are on accounts with a loan-to-value ratio of less than 40% and credit risk is considered to be low.
+All accounts in the mortgage portfolio had a maximum original a loan-to-value ratio of 75% and those accounts in interest arrears have a current loan-to-value ratio of less than 25%.
+Credit risk is considered to be low.
 There are no properties in possession or bad debts within the Company.
 No impairment provision was deemed necessary at 31 December 2007 or the prior year.